mayhemheroes/nickel/rfcs/004-typechecking.md

 Surprisingly, it doesn't seem to have been deeply studied (outside of the subtyping relation induced by polymorphism).
-For subtyping induced by polymorphism, there are different trade-offs: Dunfield and Krishnaswami restricts their system to impredicative polymorphism, which is then order-independent [^3].
+For subtyping induced by polymorphism, there are different trade-offs: Dunfield and Krishnaswami restricts their system to predicative polymorphism, which is then order-independent [^3].
 In exchange, the arrow type has the expected variance (that is, eta-expansion preserves typeability).
 On the other hand, Haskell deemed impredicative polymorphism to be more important and chose to abandon the variance of arrows and other type constructors.
-Coupled with a so-called QuickLook phase, Haskell is able to most common impredicative instantiations.
+Coupled with a so-called QuickLook phase, Haskell is able to guess most common impredicative instantiations.

 We can't apply the Haskell approach naively, because in the presence of `Dyn`, an impredicative instantiation is not the only possibility anymore, even if we